-&lt;sup>4 Commission Delegated Regulation 2021/2154 of 13 August 2021 supplementing Directive (EU) 2019/2034 of the European Parliament and of the Council with regard to regulatory technical standards specifying appropriate the quantitative criteria, both fixed remuneration and variable remuneration granted during the preceding fiscal year are taken into account.
+Commission Delegated Regulation of 13 August 2021.
+For the purposes of applying the quantitative criteria, both fixed remuneration and variable remuneration granted during the preceding fiscal year are taken into account.
 It should be noted that an employee who, during a fiscal year (year 1) receives a total remuneration equal to or exceeding 500,000 euros, is presumed to be an identified staff member in the next fiscal year (year 3).